DFKI-NLP/for-classifier/README.md

 ```

 5. Create authors and publishers embeddings:
 The code below creates embeddings for authors and publishers that can be used in the classifiers below.
 Note that both of these scripts use SciNCL to create embeddings of each title and abstract in the dataset and thus require enough system memory to run.
+Each code will take ca. 3 hours to run.

 ```commandline
 python data_prep/authors_data.py